NFL players approve labor deal, including 17-game season

 Jaguars receiver Chris Conley posted his objections to a variety of items.

-Earlier, NFLPA Executive Director DeMaurice Smith explained the ins and outs of negotiating the new deal in a lengthy tweet after the voting had concluded Saturday night.
+Earlier, NFLPA Executive Director DeMaurice Smith explained the ins and outs of negotiating the new deal in a lengthy ”open letter” tweet after the voting had concluded Saturday night.

 ”The current proposal contains increases across almost every category of wages, hours, working conditions and benefits for former and current players,” he said. ”Like any contested negotiation … the proposal also reflects trades with the counterparty which have to be carefully weighed and assessed across the entirety of the deal.
 Please be confident that I hear – loudly and clearly – those of you who have passionately expressed their perspective that these gains are not enough when weighed against, for example, adding another game.
 That position reflects how some members have chosen to weigh what aspect of the deal is important to them.